Positivity bounds from thermal field theory entropy: Calculation of Thermal entropy

+Therefore, the sum-integral in Eq.~\eqref{integralI} contains only the vacuum contribution.
+Since physical thermodynamic quantities are defined after subtracting the zero-temperature vacuum contribution (equivalently, by absorbing it into a vacuum-energy counterterm), this term does not contribute to the renormalized free energy or entropy and can be discarded.
+We thus retain only the second term in Eq.~\eqref{f1-2}.

-We drop the middle cross term of the second line due to it is odd form under the integral and will be zero.
-We now treat the two contributions in the numerator separately, and first calculate the sum and then the integral.
-For the first part of the numerator we have
+The middle cross term in the second line vanishes because it is odd under the integral.
+The remaining two numerator terms are treated separately: we first carry out the Matsubara sums and then perform the momentum integrals.
+For the first term in the numerator,

-in which the first three terms vanish after dimensional regularization, for the same reason as earlier.
+where the first three terms vanish after vacuum subtraction, for the same reason as above.
 The only nonzero contribution comes from the last part of Eq. \eqref{m1}, and the result is